Rarely a problem? Language models exhibit inverse scaling in their predictions following few-type quantifiers: Introduction

 Negation may be particularly challenging for statistical language models because its presence radically alters the meaning of a sentence, but negation occurs in only about 10\% of sentences \citep{jimenez-zafra_2020_CorporaAnnotatedNegation}.
-Quantifiers similarly impose radical modulations to meaning while also being relatively infrequent.
+Quantifiers similarly impose radical modulations to meaning while also being relatively infrequent (see \autoref{sec:appendix_quantifiers}).
 In the present study, we focus on quantifiers indicating typicality such as \textit{most} and \textit{few}.
 To the best of our knowledge, only one study has evaluated model predictions following any quantifiers \citep{kalouli_2022_NegationCoordinationQuantifiers}, and it focused on words corresponding to logical quantifiers such as \textit{all}, \textit{every}, and \textit{some}.
 The few studies involving the quantifiers we address either focus on predicting the quantifier itself \citep{pezzelle_2018_ThemCanBe,talmor_2020_OLMpicsOnWhatLanguage}, or use RNNs to investigate modeling significant effects on the N400 without any form of evaluation \citep{michaelov_2020_HowWellDoes}.
 This study, therefore, represents the first attempt to explicitly evaluate the predictions of language models following \textit{most} and \textit{few}-type quantifiers.

-In the present study, like \citet{ettinger_2020_WhatBERTNot}, we use the stimuli from a previously published N400 study \citep{urbach_2010_QuantifiersMoreLess}.
-In it, \citet{urbach_2010_QuantifiersMoreLess} found that while \textit{most} and \textit{few}-type quantifiers do impact N400 amplitude, it is not enough to reverse predictions--- \textit{few farmers grow crops} elicits a smaller N400 response than \textit{few farmers grow worms}, indicating that it was more strongly predicted, even though experimental participants judged it to be less plausible.
-We test whether language models show the same pattern of insensitivity towards the quantifiers.
+In the present study, we carry out two experiments.
+In the first, following \citet{ettinger_2020_WhatBERTNot}, we use the stimuli from a previously published N400 study \citep{urbach_2010_QuantifiersMoreLess}.
+In it, \citet{urbach_2010_QuantifiersMoreLess} found that while \textit{most} and \textit{few}-type quantifiers do impact N400 amplitude, it is not enough to reverse predictions---\textit{few farmers grow \textbf{crops}} elicits a smaller N400 response than \textit{few farmers grow \textbf{worms}}, indicating that \textit{crops} was more strongly predicted than \textit{worms}, even though experimental participants judged it to be less plausible off-line.
+We test whether language models show the same pattern of insensitivity towards the quantifiers that humans do in online measures.
+In this way, we test how closely the predictions of language models correlate with those underlying the human N400 response.